 Family sessions include parent-youth discussions, games, projects, skill-building practice and videotape viewing.

-The Strengthening Families is unique in that it is a workshop in which parents and youth learn together, and the curriculum is designed and used with ethnically diverse families in rural and urban settings.
+The Strengthening Families Program is unique in that it is a workshop in which parents and youth learn together, and the curriculum is designed and used with ethnically diverse families in rural and urban settings.